Sonova ESG Report 2022/23

-Leaders at Sonova worldwide conduct workshops with their teams to analyze the HearMe survey results, agree on necessary actions, implement them, and monitor their success before the next HearMe survey.
-Concrete initiatives inspired by HearMe results have already been implemented, aiming to release untapped potential, identify key drivers of employee engagement, encourage effective leadership at all levels, and thereby stimulate professional growth and business success.
-In 2020/21, a dedicated global cross-functional team was set up to drive continuous improvement in processes that create increased employee engagement.
-We also introduced monthly pulse surveys, which are sent to a smaller sample of the global Sonova population to get more timely insights into the development of employee engagement.
+Each year, Sonova conduct workshops with teams around the world to analyze and discuss the HearMe survey results, agree necessary actions, implement them, and monitor their success.
+Concrete initiatives inspired by this yearʼs HearMe results have already been implemented, aiming to release untapped potential, identify key drivers of employee engagement, encourage effective leadership at all levels, and thereby stimulate professional growth and business success.
+Two further key topics of global focus, recognition and employee wellbeing, have also been established, with designated members of the Management Board assigned as sponsors for each.

-Sonova’s annual appraisal process includes setting individual, measurable goals.
+Sonovaʼs annual performance appraisal process includes setting individual, measurable goals and conducting appraisal meetings to discuss progress towards those goals.
 Line and HR managers annually review the competencies, performance, and potential of our employees.
-The results support our global succession planning process, whereby we reduce the risk of losing expertise in key positions while identifying and developing promising candidates for internal succession.
-This process helps to ensure that Sonovaʼs specialist knowledge, skills, and experience remain within the company.
-In 2021/22, we were able to fill 63.8% of our open leadership positions with Sonova employees.
+The results support our global succession planning process, whereby we reduce the risk of losing specialist knowledge, skills, and experience in vital positions by identifying and developing promising candidates for internal succession.
+This process also enables our employees to take on new career opportunities – in a new role or a new location – within the company.
+During 2022/23, 66% of job openings for all leadership positions (people and project managers) were filled by existing Sonova employees.

 Internal leadership recruitment rate (ILRR)